Mshivam2409/rustduino/docs/docs/core/interrupts.md

 title: Interrupts
 ---

+*We have something important to fix !*

 ---

 - Interrupts is a mechanism by which an I/O or instruction can suspend the normal execution of the processor and gets itself serviced like it has higher priority.
-- Global interrupts configured in the ATMEGA2560P chip is controlled here.
+- Global interrupts configured in the chips is controlled here.
 The Status Register contains information about the result of the most recently executed arithmetic instruction.
 This information can be used for altering program flow in order to perform conditional operations.
 - The Global Interrupt Enable bit must be set for the interrupts to be enabled.
 The individual interrupt enable control is then performed